-In Fig. 2 (bottom panel), we present the velocity offset distribution of the (broad) SN H $\alpha$ emission peaks for all SNe spectra within our sample.
+In Fig. 2 (bottom panel), we present the velocity offset distribution of the (broad) SN H α emission peaks for all SNe spectra within our sample.
 It is immediately apparent that the distribution is heavily offset to significant negative velocities.
-Indeed, only 4% of events have positive velocities (red-shifted emission peaks).
-The mean velocity offset is -1464 km s-1 with a standard deviation of 1140 km s-1.
+Indeed, only 4 per cent of events have positive velocities (redshifted emission peaks).
+The mean velocity offset is -1464 km s^{-1} with a standard deviation of 1140 km s-1.

 As noted above, when one observes spectral sequences of SNe II, it is quite obvious that the blueshift of lines evolves significantly with time.
 In Fig. 1, this evolution is shown for SN 2007X.
-To compare SNe in terms of absolute blue-shifted velocities one needs to measure such a velocity at a consistent epoch.
-We adopt a post-explosion time of 30 d, where explosion epoch estimates are taken from Anderson et al. (accepted), and interpolate measured velocities to this time.
-This early epoch is used because it corresponds to times when the diversity of blue-shifted velocities is high (see Fig. 4).
+To compare SNe in terms of absolute blueshifted velocities, one needs to measure such a velocity at a consistent epoch.
+We adopt a post-explosion time of 30 d, where explosion epoch estimates are taken from Anderson et al. (2014), and interpolate measured velocities to this time.
+This early epoch is used because it corresponds to times when the diversity of blueshifted velocities is high (see Fig. 4).
 It also allows a significant fraction of the SN sample to be included, because numerous SNe in our sample lack spectroscopic data prior to a month after explosion.
-We note that the typical errors on our explosion epochs are $\pm$ 6 days (taken from Anderson et al. accepted).
-The epochs used to interpolate velocities to 30 d are generally within $\sim$ 5-15 days either side of this epoch.
-The distribution of velocity offsets at 30 d post explosion is presented in Fig. 3.
-The startling feature of this plot is that SNe have exclusive blue-shifted velocities at this epoch.
-Indeed, the mean of the distribution is $-2001 \text{ km s}^{-1}$ with a standard deviation of 810 km $s^{-1}$ .
-The other interesting feature of the figure is the high velocity tail out to $\sim 4000 \text{ km s}^{-1}$ .
-The overriding conclusion from the distributions presented above is that significant blue-shifted emission velocities on the order of several thousand km s-1 are a ubiquitous feature in SN II spectra.
+We note that the typical errors on our explosion epochs are $\pm 6 d$ (taken from Anderson et al. 2014).
+The epochs used to interpolate velocities to 30 d are generally within \sim 5-15 d either side of this epoch.
+The distribution of velocity offsets at 30 d post-explosion is presented in Fig. 3.
+The startling feature of this plot is that SNe have exclusive blueshifted velocities at this epoch.
+Indeed, the mean of the distribution is -2001 km s^{-1} with a standard deviation of 810 km s^{-1} .
+The other interesting feature of the figure is the high-velocity tail out to $\sim 4000 \,\mathrm{km \, s^{-1}}$.
+The overriding conclusion from the distributions presented above is that significant blueshifted emission velocities of the order of several thousand km $\rm s^{-1}$ are a ubiquitous feature in SN II spectra.

-After presenting the distribution of the velocity offsets of H $\alpha$ emission peaks at a representative post-explosion epoch, we now turn our attention to their evolution with time.
+After presenting the distribution of the velocity offsets of H α emission peaks at a representative post-explosion epoch, we now turn our attention to their evolution with time.
 In Fig. 4, this evolution is displayed for all 95 SNe in our sample.
 While there is significant scatter at all epochs, a number of interesting features are observed.
-Firstly, the highest velocities are exclusively seen at early times.
-Very few SNe show blue-shifted emission peaks higher than 2000 km s-1 after 50 d post explosion, while at early times there is a significant number of SNe with velocities in excess of 3500 km s-1.
+First, the highest velocities are exclusively seen at early times.
+Very few SNe show blueshifted emission peaks higher than 2000 km s-1 after 50 d post-explosion, while at early times there is a significant number of SNe with velocities in excess of 3500 km s-1.
 Secondly, the dispersion in velocity appears to decrease significantly with time.

-In summary, significant blue-shifted velocities of several thousand km s-1 are a very common feature of type II SN spectra.
+In summary, significant blueshifted velocities of several thousand km s-1 are a very common feature of SN II spectra.
 These velocities evolve in time quite uniformly between SNe, eventually nearing zero as they progress to the end of the photospheric phase.
-In the following Section we discuss model spectra known to match the basic properties of SNe II-P (Dessart et al. 2013), as well as the theoretical framework for understanding the origin of emission-peak blueshifts.
+In the following section, we discuss model spectra known to match the basic properties of SNe II-P (Dessart et al. 2013), as well as the theoretical framework for understanding the origin of emission-peak blueshifts.